juandimarcano/juandimarcano/README.md

 <p align="left">
 Software developer in training from Venezuela🇻🇪.
 Currently, I focus on designing scalable solutions with modern technologies 💻, solving technical challenges 🧩, and collaborating on projects that expand my knowledge of systems and programming languages.
 I have a strong interest in contributing to open-source initiatives 🔓, where I can apply my skills while learning from technical communities.
-</p><p>
-Beyond coding, I spend time exploring retro video games 🎮, watching series 📺, improving my language skills 🌎, and diving into readings on cognitive psychology, contemporary philosophy, and software architecture 📖.
+</p><p align="left">Beyond coding, I spend time exploring retro video games 🎮, watching series 📺, improving my language skills 🌎, diving into readings on cognitive psychology, contemporary philosophy, and software architecture 📖, and observe nature and natural landscapes 🌿🏞️.

 </p>

 ###